xpsky147/NaaVRE-visualization-api/nodes/README.md

 cleaner.py – Visualization resource cleanup node

+viz_app.py - Main Streamlit app for rendering experiment results

 ## Notes
 Each node should be run in a compatible Python environment with the required dependencies installed (see requirements.txt if applicable).
 For more details on parameters and output, refer to each script's docstrings or inline comments.

+The app expects result data in JSON format, usually mounted at /workdir/results.json or fetched from an API.
+Adjust API endpoints or paths in viz_app.py as needed for your workflow.

+---